dbbring/nostradamus/shared/README.md

 ## News Event Model
 The News event model holds a list of news articles that could be found from Finviz and TD Ameritrade.
 Although Nostradamus spefically kicks out tickers with a new article within the last 3 days, its helpful to know what previous articles were and how often the company releases news.

+## SEC Model
+The SEC Model holds all the information we could find the SEC Edgar.
+Its the only model that has "sub-models" meaning, the SEC model has an array of SEC_Merger models and so on.
+SEC information is not deemed highly accurate because of the lack of standards when displaying the information.
+Therefore it is easy to have null because we simply couldnt find the information requested.
+Take great care especially when dealing with ADR's.
+Not only are foreign companies not subject to same reporting requirements, but most of the "shadier" companines only file a 6k so we cant populate most of the sub models.

+### SEC_Secondary_Offering (Forms S-3, F-3, F-4, F-6)
+The SEC Secondary offering model, is a model to reflect how many times a company has diluated and how many shares the have issued.
+Although we can be fairly certain how many times they have isseud, we cant be certain of MUCH the diluated.
+Particularly because the ASR (Automatic Shelf Registration) which means the can issue at any point in time.
+Also because the SEC tables are not consistant so we cant be certain we found the shares issued.

+### SEC_Merger (Form 425)
+The SEC merger model simply lists the companies that were in contact with our primary company we are researching.
+This doesnt guarentee the two companies mergered althought it is highly likely.
+All we gather is the merging companies name and CIK number.
+It also possible that it is a restructure within a parent corpartion.
+There are many possiblities here, so double check that the two companies did actually merger before trusting the data.

+### SEC_Employee_Stock (Form S-8)
+The Employee stock model list how many times the company has issued additional shares for employee compensation.
+This gives us a idea of how invested the employees are in the company and also how much more diluation there is.

+### SEC_Company_Info (Form 8-K)
+The company info is a very light represtation of a 8-K. Becuase it would be almost impossible to verify the langauge and tone of the actual verbage, we are simply collecting which sections the news event belongs to.
+Are they delisting? is a finicial update?
+These are all under different sections.
+We are collecting the link as well, so we can examine the actual form later if desired.